Thundermaker300/GhostSpectator/README.md

 An SCP:SL Exiled plugin that turns users into ghosts when they die.
 Ghosts cannot be seen by alive players (including SCPs), cannot die, and can noclip.

 ## Config
+What ghosts can interact with is not shown on this list but is configurable.
 | Configuration           | Value Type | Description                                                                                                                                                        |
 |-------------------------|------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | spawn\_message          | string     | Message to show to ghosts upon spawning\.
 Set to none to disable\.                                                                                                 |